-Feds remove about 750 square miles from Alaska lease sale
+Feds remove about 750 square miles from Alaska oil- and gas-lease sale

-ANCHORAGE, Alaska (AP) — The federal Bureau of Land Management said it will remove nearly 750 square miles (1,942 square kilometers) from its Jan.
-6 oil and gas lease sale for a part of the Arctic National Wildlife Refuge.
+ANCHORAGE, Alaska — The federal Bureau of Land Management (BLM) said it will remove nearly 750 square miles from its Jan.
+6 oil- and gas-lease sale for a part of the Arctic National Wildlife Refuge.

-The agency said Friday it would begin taking bids the following Monday for the rest of the land.
+The agency said Friday it would begin taking bids Monday for the rest of the land.

 The land available for purchase is in the refuge’s northernmost region.
-The land management agency had initially proposed to offer the vast majority of the plain to bidders, which would have encompassed about 2,500 square miles (6,475 square kilometers) of the nearly 30,000-square-mile (77,700 square kilometer) refuge.
+The land-management agency had initially proposed to offer the vast majority of the plain to bidders, which would have encompassed about 2,500 square miles of the nearly 30,000-square-mile refuge.

 But the agency said it received substantive comments from Canadian officials, conservation groups, tribal organizations and others about how the coastal plain consists of much of the Porcupine caribou herd’s calving grounds.
 Concerns were also made on behalf of polar bears and birds in the area.
 Data gleaned during a federal environmental analysis and industry interest were also examined, the agency said.